toastedqu/toastedqu.github.io/content/en/docs/ml/supervised.md

 2. Train a tree (#leaves < $m$) on the residuals.
 Scale it with a fixed learning rate.
 3. Combine leaf (and previous trees) and current tree to make new predictions on the same data.
 Calculate new residuals.
 4. Repeat Steps 2-3 till limit.

+Objective:
+- Loss: arbitrary
+- Regularization: smaller learning rate (i.e., multiplicative shrinking of the weight on the weak learner), bootstrapping.

 Optimization (Hyperparams):
 - #stages: $T$